Controlling Epidemic Spread: Reducing Economic Losses with Targeted Closures

 Date Written: May 18, 2020

 Data on population movements can be helpful in designing targeted policy responses to curb epidemic spread.
-We study a spatial epidemic model, which explicitly accounts for population movements, and propose an optimization framework for obtaining targeted policies that restrict economic activity in different neighborhoods of a city at different levels.
+However, it is not clear how to exactly leverage such data and how valuable they might be for the control of epidemics.
+To explore these questions we study a spatial epidemic model that explicitly accounts for population movements, and propose an optimization framework for obtaining targeted policies that restrict economic activity in different neighborhoods of a city at different levels.
 We focus on COVID-19 and calibrate our model using the mobile phone data that capture individuals’ movements within New York City (NYC).
-We show that appropriate targeting achieves a reduction in infections in all neighborhoods while resuming 23.1%–42.4% of the baseline non-teleworkable employment in NYC.
-By contrast, uniform (city-wide) restriction policies that achieve the same policy goal permit 3.92 to 6.25 times less non-teleworkable employment.
-Our targeting framework gives policy makers an approach for curbing the spread of epidemics while limiting unemployment.
+We use these data to illustrate that targeting can allow for substantially higher employment levels than uniform (city-wide) policies when applied to reduce infections across a region of focus.
+In our NYC example (which focuses on the control of the disease in April 2020), our main model illustrates that appropriate targeting achieves a reduction in infections in all neighborhoods while resuming 23.1%–42.4% of the baseline non- teleworkable employment level.
+By contrast, uniform restriction policies that achieve the same policy goal permit 3.92 to 6.25 times less non-teleworkable employment.
+Our optimization framework demonstrates the potential of targeting to limit the economic costs of unemployment while curbing the spread of an epidemic.

 Suggested Citation: Suggested Citation